10th June 2009 Content supplied by:

 Ready-to-use staining solutions and kits are a recommended way of applying standard methods reproducibly according to the standards of quality management required in medical laboratories.
 For all of the products mentioned, instructions are provided in the kit or, in the case of individual staining solutions, are available on the Internet or on request.
 These products count as IVDs and are CE certified.

-For further information about the wide range of products available from Merck Millipore for fungal detection, please contact Merck Millipore (see details above) or EMD Chemicals in the USA or click the link below.
+For further information about the wide range of products available from Merck Millipore for fungal detection, please contact Merck Millipore (see details above).

 |113741||Lactophenol blue solution||100 mL|